akasha/akasha/README.md

 and merge the differences as desired.
 This should be relatively easy for chrome and gecko based browsers that already have publicly available WebIDL files.

+#### The globalThis / ExposureSet relationship is not yet finalized

+Javascript has the notion of a global object that is named `globalThis` in modern versions of javascript.
+The properties, operations and namespaces exposed on the global object differs in different JavaScript environments.

+Historically, accessing the global object has required different syntax in different JavaScript environments.
+On the web you can use `window`, `self`, or `frames` - but in Web Workers only `self` will work.
+In Node.js none of these work, and you must instead use `global`.
+In WebIDL, the `ExposureSet` extended attribute is used to control whether an interface or namespace is present in a particular Javascript environment.

+WebTack currently assumes that the generated library is used in a specific JavaScript environment.
+This makes it difficult to reuse the library across different Javascript environments.
+WebTack generates a single `Global.globalThis()` static method to access the global object which is quite verbose.
+Both of these implementation decisions will be re-evaluated going forward.

 #### Missing/Incomplete Features

 WebTack is missing a handful of features.